seelabs/defcon/README.md

 connect to the networks.
 To run GUI programs, it will map the X11 socket into the container and set the display.

+### Core Dumps

+Getting a core dump in a container requires that the `core_pattern` on the _host_ is set to a location available in the container.
+Since the container and the host share a kernel, and the kernel controls how cores are written (and this is not part of some namespace), then for now this hack has to susfice.
+One example pattern set using `sysctl` would be `sysctl kernel.core_pattern = core.%e.%p.%h.%t`.
+For the rippled docker helper scripts to work, the core must begin with the pattern 'core'.

 ### Emacs Notes

 Emacs requires dumping an executable's state (it does this to minimize startup